ralish/bash-script-template/BACKLOG.md

-# BACKLOG
+# BACKLOG (Features)

-Instead of creating issues, I'll maintain my 'ToCode' list here.
+Instead of creating issues for the 'ToCode' list, I'll maintain a backlog here.
+It's much quicker for my sanity to draft these in here for the moment.

+# GLITCHES

+glow show read from ~/tmp/bashlava_help.md

-## NEXT
+# NEXT FEATURES

+### fatal error management

+maybe run a indepedant script? bashlava_qa.sh

+docker is not installed
+not executing bashlava on a mac hub is not installed
+$local_bashlava_path is not set more??

-rename /dk to /version
+### rename /dk to /version
 alias /v to /version
 alias /dk to /version

-rename /which by /list
+### rename /which by /list
 alias /which to /list

-add description for each fct when /list
+### add description for each fct
+when /list
+also, consider showing shortcuts

-add fct /tag
+### add fct /tag
 description warning

-list functions from add-on
+### list functions from add-on… like:
-	like … help+
+help+
+help-shortcut

+### put all docker images under
+function App_DefineVariables

+### show custom script to update a package.json version

-## NEED HELP
+# NEED HELP

+No doubt, one day, I will!